Miyan people

-The Miyan, or Mian, were an indigenous people of the state of Queensland.
+The Miyan, or Mian, were an Indigenous people of the state of the Australian state of Queensland.

 Name

 The ethnonym mian signifies 'man' in their language.

 Country

 The Miyan were a people of Central West Queensland, with, according to Norman Tindale, some 5,000 mi2 of tribal territory running north from the lower Belyando River to the southern headwaters of Cape River and Mount Douglas.
 Their land took in Bulliwallah and their western frontier lay around the Dividing Range.
 Their southern boundary was around Lake Galilee and Labona.

 Social organization

 The Miyan were divided into Band societyhordes, of which the following are known: